 - The Career Development Grant program encourages graduate students to prepare for placement into their chosen field.
 Students submit their Career Development Grant Application to the Council of Graduate Students (CGS) for an opportunity to receive an award to defray costs associated with the development of their careers.
 By offering grants of up to $250 each, CGS provides an incentive for graduate students to invest effort in their own career development while attending Ohio State.
-These grants provide subsidy for expenses incurred by the activities outlined by applicants in their Career Development Plan.
+These grants provide subsidies for expenses incurred by the activities outlined by applicants in their Career Development Plan.
 Career Development Grants are awarded to individuals demonstrating strong linkages between their stated professional goals and their submitted Career Development Plan.
 Additionally, applicants will be evaluated upon the relevance and strength of proposed activities as they relate to the applicant's resume and the Career Development Plan.

 The National Science Foundation's Graduate Research Fellowship Program supports outstanding graduate students who are pursuing master's and doctoral degrees in fields within NSF's mission.
 Students may apply online via the NSF.

 The General Secretariat of the Organization of American States (the OAS) offers both scholarships and interest-free loans to Latin American and Caribbean students to help finance their education, research or training at universities in the United States.
 The interest-free student loans are administered by the Leo S. Rowe Fund program (the Rowe Fund), which provides funding of up to $15,000.
 Given the supplementary nature of the program, beneficiaries need to secure additional resources to successfully finance their studies.
 Email email@example.com for more information.